When should I book my newborn session?

 What should the rest of us wear?

 Dress in clothes that you are comfortable in.
 We look and feel our best when we are comfortable!
-I recommend solid colours, usually neutrals, blacks light pastels are great in new born sessions.
-Do not wear anything with logos, words, sayings, etc. And keep any patterns to a minimum.
+I recommend solid colours, usually neutrals, blacks, light pastels are great in new born sessions.
+T-shirts are often a great choice.
+Do not wear anything with logos, words, sayings, or graphics and keep any patterns to a minimum.
 Keeping it simple will help to keep your photos timeless!

 Can I bring my own props?

-My photography style generally does not include a lot of props, however, please feel free to bring an item or two that have special meaning to you.
+My photography style generally does not include a lot of props, however, please feel free to bring an item or two if you have something that has special meaning to you.
 Photographing baby with a special blanket or hat knit by grandma is always special.
 If you have any ideas like this, please try to let me know in advance so I can plan it into our session and think on how to make it best work!

 You want to take off babies diaper?
 She’s going to make a mess of your blanket!!